oskarth/experiments.oskarth.com/content/unix02.md

 what you would actually see using GDB and a real code base.

-One of the hardest parts so far going through xv6 was not having a good mental model of the *stack* and how it operates, will attempt to comumnicate at least a part of this to you.
+One of the hardest parts so far going through xv6 was not having a good mental model of the *stack* and how it operates, I will attempt to communicate at least a part of this to you.

 ## Code

 We are going to look at some *assembly code*.
-I do not expect you to understand everything, instead we will look at a few things and see what they can teach us about the stack.
+I do not expect you to understand everything.
+Instead we will look at a few things and see what they can teach us about the stack.

+TODO: When we type ls in the terminal, here's that C fn

 Here's the C code for the *main function* in `ls.c`: